-DONG Energy’s massive Hornsea Project One farm will set a long-standing capacity record due to state and private financing challenges but the benefits of clustering and standardization should be felt across industry, experts said.
+DONG Energy’s massive Hornsea Project One farm will set a long-standing capacity record due to state and private financing challenges and the benefits of clustering and standardization should be felt across industry, experts said.

 South Africa's new budget plans failed to calm the volatility in currency trading which has increased the challenges for foreign renewable investors.
 A deep pool of domestic lenders should support wind capacity expansion while the government steers the country towards faster growth.